RB200468/study-tool-api/README.md

-# study-tool-api
+# Study Tool API

+===

- An API to connect study-tool front end to database
+An API to used to connect the study tool front end to database